 2. Ashwagandha Milk for Sleep

 Boil one cup of milk** and remove from heat.
 Add 1 tsp of Ashwagandha and a large pinch of nutmeg.
 Once the heat has reduced a bit, add honey to taste.
 Stir thoroughly.
 Take this each night 30 minutes before bed to induce a sound, restful sleep.

-**Organic whole milk is the best option, but almond milk can be substituted as needed.
+**Organic whole milk is the best option, but almond or hemp milk can be substituted as needed.

 Take 1/2 tsp of Ashwagandha and mix in 1 tsp of honey and 1/2 tsp of ghee.
 Wash down with warm water.
 Take this two times daily; first thing in the morning and again around 2-3pm.